 The vice president for student life has administrative responsibility for all cases of student misconduct.
-Discipline cases may be handled by the Judicial Board comprised of students, staff and faculty members; or a staff hearing.
+Discipline cases may be handled by the student's resident director, the director of residence life, the dean of student life, the vice president for student life and staff as needed.
 The College exercises its responsibility to suspend any student whose general conduct or influence is considered inconsistent with the best interests of the College community.